 Mark Brasilford, UNRWA Senior Protection Officer

-C4R addresses these issues through our Monitoring and Evaluation (M&E) tools.
-Using an empowerment approach, the M&E team incorporates children and youth voices in programme evaluations.
-READ MORE
+C4R addresses these issues through our Monitoring and Evaluation (M&E) tools that incorporates children and youth voices in programme evaluations.

-C4R also uses innovative mobile data collection tools to collect and present real-time attendance data in conflict zones and hard-to-reach project areas with extremely limited infrastructure.
+C4R also uses GPS Stamped, On/Offline mobile data collection tools to collect and present real-time attendance data in conflict zones and hard-to-reach project areas with extremely limited infrastructure.

 Capoeira was developed in 16th Century Brazil by Afro-Brazilian slaves.
 Capoeira consists of live music, sport and play, as well as storytelling and ritual.
 Slaves used the art form as part of their struggle for freedom.
 If not of the body, then at least of the mind.
 The historical context of capoeira today resonates with the struggle of vulnerable communities, in particular refugees, everywhere.
 It is for this reason especially that capoeira offers a unique approach towards community empowerment.